-Aberdeen Planning Guidance Broadford Works Maberly Street
+Supplementary Guidance Broadford Works Maberly Street

 Opportunity Site 90

 January 2013

-The guidance was first produced prior to the adoption of the Local Development Plan.
-However, the document remains valid and the guidance derived from this still informs the City Council's decisions on such development in Aberdeen.
-Therefore any queries concerning the text of the guidance should be directed to the Planning Authority for possible clarification.
+The Broadford Works Design Brief was first produced prior to the adoption of the Local Development Plan.
+However the document remains valid, and the guidance derived from this still informs the City Council's decisions on such development in Aberdeen.
+The new Local Development Plan calls for appraisals of such reports and as part of this process the policy references within the supplementary guidance has been reviewed and updated.
+Therefore any queries concerning the text of the Supplementary Guidance should be directed to Planning and Sustainable Development for possible clarification

 www.aberdeencity.gov.uk